apache/sedona/docs/tutorial/geospark-python.md

 ## Integration with GeoPandas and Shapely

-geo_pyspark has implemented serializers and deserializers which allows to convert GeoSpark Geometry objects into Shapely BaseGeometry objects.
+geospark has implemented serializers and deserializers which allows to convert GeoSpark Geometry objects into Shapely BaseGeometry objects.
 Based on that it is possible to load the data with geopandas from file (look at Fiona possible drivers) and create Spark DataFrame based on GeoDataFrame object.

 Example, loading the data from shapefile using geopandas read_file method and create Spark DataFrame based on GeoDataFrame: